jonathanulco/laurakalbag-dot-com/content/posts/im-a-diy-rebel/index.md

 {{< img src="screenshot.jpg" alt="Screenshot of the top of the Guardian article ‘‘The punk rock internet – how DIY ​​rebels ​are working to ​replace the tech giants’" >}}

-{{< figure caption="Of course, Oskar had to be in the photos.
+{{< figure figcaption="Of course, Oskar had to be in the photos.
 Our faces was because I was really trying to get him to look at the photographer!" >}}
   {{< img src="screenshot-2.jpg" alt="Screenshot of the beginning of the Guardian article featuring a photo of me, Aral and Oskar our dog in our office.
 Oskar is on the left looking into the distance.
 Aral and I are not posing." >}}
 {{< /figure >}}